 When to reset your modem/router

-Usually a reboot should do the trick, but in those situation when rebooting doesn’t help you should try and perform a reset.
+Usually, a reboot should do the trick, but in that situation when rebooting doesn’t help you should try and perform a reset.
 Following are some reasons to perform a reset:

-- Misconfiguration that has led to odd network behaviour
+- Misconfiguration that has led to odd network behavior

-- If the web-interface stops working after configuration
+- If the web-interface stops working after the configuration

-- After power outages where the routers goes berserk and a reboot won’t help.
+- After power outages where the routers go berserk and a reboot won’t help.

-- Before changing to custom open source firmwares, if your router for example supports dd-wrt or openWRT
+- Before changing to custom open-source firmware, if your router, for example, supports dd-wrt or openWRT

 Why do routers require rebooting or resetting in the first place?